p0gram3r/kafka-workshop/06_eda_and_cqrs/README.md

-# 6 - Event-drive Architecture and CQRS
+# 6 - Event-driven Architecture and CQRS

 Welcome to the final exercise in this workshop!
 To get a better understanding of how to effectively use the core concepts we have learned so far, we will implement